rdlauer/articles/blues/wifi-intro/Introducing the Wi-Fi Notecard.md

 	  "sync": true
 	}

-### It Provides Secure Communications from Device-to-Cloud
+### It provides secure communications from device-to-cloud

-The Wi-Fi Notecard provides end-to-end security from your device, to Notehub.io, and beyond to your cloud using TLS and optional [encryption of your data](https://dev.blues.io/guides-and-tutorials/notecard-guides/encrypting-data-with-the-notecard/).
+The Wi-Fi Notecard and Notehub.io provide end-to-end data security: from your device, to Notehub.io, and to your cloud using TLS.
+You can also [optionally encrypt your data](https://dev.blues.io/guides-and-tutorials/notecard-guides/encrypting-data-with-the-notecard/).

-### It's a Low-Power Wi-Fi Module
+### It's a low-power Wi-Fi module

 Like the cellular Notecard, the Wi-Fi Notecard is low-power by default, to the tune of ~8uA when idle.
 Network connectivity over Wi-Fi is not maintained continuously (unless you specify it to be), meaning your device doesn't have to sustain a network connection, thus saving power.

 > Note that the Wi-Fi Notecard only connects to 2.4GHz access points (another power-saving feature).

-### It's Easy to Setup
+### It's easy to set up

 One of the advantages of the cellular Notecard is its zero-friction getting started experience, free from device provisioning and certificate management.
 We've also made the Wi-Fi Notecard setup experience as easy as possible by providing both an API to connect to a Wi-Fi access point (via [card.wifi]()):